danielmarschall/filter_foundry/README.md

-## FilterFoundry plugin for Photoshop
+## Filter Foundry plugin for Photoshop

 Filter Foundry is a compatible replacement for Adobe Filter Factory.
 For information about how to use the Filter Factory-compatible interface, see [The Filter Factory Programming Guide](http://thepluginsite.com/knowhow/ffpg/ffpg.htm).
 Several example effects come with Filter Factory.